lanl-ansi/Juniper.jl/docs/src/options.md

 ## Parallel

-MINLPBnB can be run in parallel to speed up the algorithm.
+Juniper can be run in parallel to speed up the algorithm.
 You have to start julia with `julia -p P` where `P` is the number of processors available or at least the number of processors you want to use.

 Then you have to specify the number of processor as an option.